 AI adoption also comes with other barriers such as monitoring limitations.
 Companies must be able to review and keep on top of their AI capacities to the fullest extent possible.
 This includes ensuring information is protected and that your company is fully compliant with how AI technology works.

 Next comes money!
-Many corporations want further evidence that their investments will actually pay off in the end for AI adoption.
+Many corporations want further evidence that their investments will pay off in the end for AI adoption.
 The problem that remains is that AI is often portrayed poorly in the media.
 You may recall a few years ago when the eminent physicist, Stephen Hawking said, “The rise of powerful AI will either be the best or worst thing to happen to humanity.”
 With quotes like this, it’s no wonder AI has obstacles to overcome.
 Yet, you still have some AI cheerleaders such as tech executives and data officers who believe in AI adoption and its possibilities.

 Want to know more about AI?
 Learn about AI and Robotic Process tools for the future in this article.